 This program supports basic experimental and theoretical research aimed at understanding the structural and dynamical properties of atomic and molecular systems.
-The research emphasizes fundamental interactions of these systems with photons and electrons to characterize and control their behavior.
+The research focuses on fundamental interactions of these systems with photons and electrons to characterize and control their behavior.
 The goal is to develop accurate quantum mechanical descriptions of dynamical processes such as chemical bond breaking and forming, interactions in strong fields, and electron correlation.
-Topics of interest include the development and application of novel, ultrafast optical probes of matter; the interactions of atoms and molecules with intense electromagnetic fields; and quantum control of atomic and molecular systems.
+Topics of interest include the development and application of novel, ultrafast probes of matter; the interactions of atoms and molecules with intense electromagnetic fields; and quantum control of atomic and molecular systems.

 The program emphasizes ultrafast, strong-field, short-wavelength science, and correlated dynamics in atoms and molecules.
-Examples are the use of high-harmonic generation or its variants as soft x-ray sources, intense, ultrafast x-ray science at the Linac Coherent Light Source, development and characterization of femtosecond and attosecond pulses of x-rays at synchrotrons as well as accelerator-based and table-top sources.
+The AMOS Program will continue to have a prominent role at BES facilities in understanding and controlling the interaction of intense, ultrafast x-ray pulses with matter.
+Examples include the use of high-harmonic generation or its variants as soft x-ray sources; intense, ultrafast x-ray science at the Linac Coherent Light Source; and development and characterization of femtosecond and attosecond pulses of x-rays at accelerator-based and table-top sources.
 Applications at these light sources include ultrafast imaging of chemical reactions, diffraction and harmonic generation from aligned molecules, and inner-shell photoionization of atoms and molecules.
 Coherent control of nonlinear optical processes and tailoring of quantum mechanical wave functions with lasers will continue to be of interest, particularly in molecular systems.
-Experimental and theoretical tools will be used in the study of low-energy electron-molecule interactions in the gas and condensed phases.
+Experimental and theoretical tools will be used to study low-energy electron-molecule interactions in the gas and condensed phases.
+Key targets for greater investment include attosecond science, ultrafast x-ray science, and ultrafast electron diffraction from molecular systems.